Job Offer Policies

 - Meet with a Career Development staff member to request reinstatement.

-- Write a letter (or email) of apology/explanation to the employer.
+- Write an email of apology/explanation to the employer.

-- Bring the Missed Interview Explanation Form and apology letter or draft email to the scheduled meeting.
-If a letter, also bring an unsealed envelope pre-addressed to the employer (include postage).
+- Bring the Missed Interview Explanation Form and draft email to the scheduled meeting.

 - The Meruelo Family Center for Career Development will review the Missed Interview Explanation Form and make its determination.